Frequently asked questions

 Why do you paint big?

 Because I enjoy it, and there aren’t that many artists working in large format these days.
 Part of the reason is down to the techniques I use – they can only really be shown off on a large scale.
-Having said that, if you think owning something over four or five feet wide is a problem then think again – I sell to lots of people who have never had a big one before (?).
-Once they have big they are hooked.
-It’s definitely the way forward.
+Having said that, if you think owning a big piece of art is a problem then think again – I have clients with all kinds of wall spaces and many have never ventured into the world of abstracts before and they do just fine with a little help from me.

 Do you do portraits?